 Read More: Where Is Solver in Excel?

-📌 Step 2: Insert Equations Using Formula
+📌 Step 2 of 5: Insert Equations Using Formula

 - Now, go to Cell E5 to calculate the maximum profit using the following formula.